nus-cs2103-AY2425S1/ip/docs/README.md

 **Example**:
 ```
-mark 2 // mark the second task in the list as completed
+mark 2 // mark the second task in the list as uncompleted
 list
 ```
 **Expect Output**: